raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 300 feet
+**Range:** 90.0m

 **Components:** V, S, M (a drop of water and a pinch of dust)

 **Duration:** Concentration, up to 10 minutes

-Until the spell ends, you control any freestanding water inside an area you choose that is a cube up to 100 feet on a side.
+Until the spell ends, you control any freestanding water inside an area you choose that is a cube up to 30.0m on a side.
 You can choose from any of the following effects when you cast this spell.
 As an action on your turn, you can repeat the same effect or choose a different one.

 ***Flood***.
-You cause the water level of all standing water in the area to rise by as much as 20 feet.
+You cause the water level of all standing water in the area to rise by as much as 6.0m.
 If the area includes a shore, the flooding water spills over onto dry land.

-If you choose an area in a large body of water, you instead create a 20-foot tall wave that travels from one side of the area to the other and then crashes down.
+If you choose an area in a large body of water, you instead create a 6.0m tall wave that travels from one side of the area to the other and then crashes down.
 Any Huge or smaller vehicles in the wave's path are carried with it to the other side.
 Any Huge or smaller vehicles struck by the wave have a 25 percent chance of capsizing.

 The water level remains elevated until the spell ends or you choose a different effect.
 If this effect produced a wave, the wave repeats on the start of your next turn while the flood effect lasts.